 In general, the resources being reviewed have a definite methodology.
 Some resources providing economy guidance documents, including, the APEC timber legality guidance documents, have the information they provide approved by the respective economies prior to publication.
 Most resources conduct fact-checking exercises to verify the existing information before publishing; in some cases, external reviewers are also involved.
 Most resources recognise that it is important to maintain a close dialogue with competent authorities and relevant stakeholders to facilitate the fact-checking exercises.
 Some resources that provide risk analysis and profiles have published their methodologies online for transparency and to aid understanding.
-These risk analysis resources have applied a method that is unique in analysing risk and profiling.
+These risk analysis resources rely heavily on quantitative indicators or data to conduct their assessments.
+Certain resources have applied a method that is unique in analysing risk and profiling.
 As the resources provided within this compendium have different methods of assessing risk, the source of information should be taken into consideration when accessing any of the resources.
 In some resources, timber legality assessment is undertaken based on self-defined standards, beyond the domestic law and regulation of the economy of harvest.
 A few resources rely on information provided by the private sector such as logging companies and certification bodies.